 The purpose of a palliative procedure is to minimize the painful symptoms caused by mesothelioma.
 Some of the procedures used for palliative care are also used in curative care, including a talc pleurodesis or even a surgical resection to remove the tumors.
 The difference is that palliative surgery is focused on comfort while curative surgery is focused on completely removing the cancerous tumors.

-Mesothelioma surgery is also often required during the diagnostic process, as a biopsy is the only definitive way to diagnose the disease.
+Surgery is also often required during the diagnostic process for mesothelioma, as a biopsy is the only definitive way to diagnose the disease.

 Pleural Mesothelioma Surgery